grammyjs/website/site/docs/guide/files.md

 ## File Size Limits

-grammY itself can send files without size limit, however, Telegram restricts the file size as they document [here](https://core.telegram.org/bots/api#sending-files).
+grammY itself can send files without any size limits, however, Telegram restricts file sizes as documented [here](https://core.telegram.org/bots/api#sending-files).
-This means that your bot cannot download files larger than 20 MB, and it cannot upload files larger than 50 MB.
+This means that your bot cannot download files larger than 20 MB, or upload files larger than 50 MB.
-Some file types have even stricter limits, such as photos.
+Some combinations have even stricter limits, such as photos sent by URL (5 MB).

-If you want to support files up to 2000 MB (maximal file size on Telegram) for both uploading and downloading, you must host your own Bot API server in addition to your bot.
+If you want to support uploading and downloading files up to 2000 MB (maximum file size on Telegram), you must host your own Bot API server in addition to hosting your bot.
 Refer to the official documentation about this [here](https://core.telegram.org/bots/api#using-a-local-bot-api-server).

-Hosting a Bot API server has in itself nothing to do with grammY.
+Hosting your own Bot API server has, in and of itself, nothing to do with grammY.
-However, grammY supports all necessary methods that you need to invoke when configuring your bot to use it.
+However, grammY supports all of the methods that are needed to configure your bot to use your own Bot API Server.

 Also, you may want to revisit an earlier chapter of this guide about the setup of the Bot API [here](./api.md).